-Exemption Tests
+Dependency Tests

-The following five tests must be met for you to claim an exemption for a person other than yourself or your spouse.
+The following five tests must be met for you to claim an exemption for a person (dependent) other than yourself or your spouse.

 - 1) Member of Household or Relationship Test.

-- 2) Citizenship Test.
+- 2) Citizen or Resident Test.

 - 3) Joint Return Test.

 - 4) Gross Income Test.

 - 5) Support Test.